adigeak/adigeak.github.io/_posts/2024-08-07-List-of-business-movies.markdown

         * A scrappy startup can compete against the incumbents
         * Don’t allow feelings to override what the data’s telling you.

+    * **Air (2023):** This film tells the story of how Nike, then an underdog in the basketball shoe market, pursued and ultimately signed Michael Jordan, creating the iconic Air Jordan brand.
+      * Key Themes:
+        * Recognizing and seizing opportunities; the importance of believing in your vision even when others don't.
+        * The power of strategic partnerships.
+        * Understanding the value of talent and brand building.

 3. **Learning from Mistakes**

    * **The Wolf of Wall Street (2013):** A cautionary tale of greed and excess on Wall Street.